 We’ve all experienced loneliness at some point but sadly the issue doesn’t seem to be going away.
-However, in order to combat loneliness in the community law firm gunnercooke has announced it is launching a purpose-led independent bookshop, café and events space in Manchester.
+However, in order to combat loneliness in the community law firm gunnercooke has opened purpose-led independent bookshop, café and events space, The House of Books & Friends, in Manchester.

-Known as The House of Books & Friends, the space is due to open this autumn in Bruntwood’s Manchester Club building at the top of King Street.
+The space in Bruntwood’s Manchester Club building at the top of King Street is now open where you can enjoy a coffee, bite to eat, spot of reading or get involved in the community.
 The bookshop will offer initiatives for customers and businesses through pay it forward schemes, as well as opportunities to make connections with their community through events and a café.